 Whenever an indicator of compromise obtained from a threat feed is matched to one or more events, an alert is created.
 Customers can configure which threat feeds are matched for each data source.

 We also allow you to publish threat intelligence for each confirmed alert in two ways:

 - A TAXII feed available for clients through the API

 - Pushing indicators to a TAXII server

 LogSentinel SIEM provides phishing detection by scanning all emails (preferably sent automatically by a shared inbox and deleted after being scanned) for indicators of phishing.
 We use a set of heuristics to detect phishing, spearphishing and whaling attacks, including link inspection, content inspection and similarity of brands and images to popular ones.
-Even if another phushing protection solution is in place, it can always miss something, so a 2nd layer of protection is a great asset.
+Even if you already have a phishing protection solution, chances are it will miss a phishing attempt, so a 2nd layer of protection may save the day.